 At Florida Career College, our students come to us from a wide variety of backgrounds and age groups.
 Some enroll straight from high school, sure, but many others find us after years in the workforce, following overseas deployments in the military, and even after raising children into adulthood.

 Regardless of age or even educational background, they come to us seeking a new and/or better career and, hence, a better life for themselves.
-And sometimes, if it’s been several years since they’ve been in school, they come to us full of anxiety, unsure if they have what it takes to go back to school and be successful student.
+And sometimes, if it’s been several years since they’ve been in school, they come to us full of anxiety, unsure if they have what it takes to go back to school and be successful students.

 Our short answer for such students is, “Yes, you do have what it takes.”
 The reality of it, however, is that success still takes planning, effort, and even a little bit of help … regardless of age.
 If you choose to back to school as an adult, this post provides you with a helpful list of tips for going back to school as an adult.